mggg/RRC-Replication/README.md

 work for our reversible recom paper
 [Spanning Trees and Redistricting: New Methods for Sampling and Validation](https://mggg.org/rrc).

-This repository is not complete at this time.

 ## Folder Descriptions

 - aux_script_files: Contains a script to set up the Julia environment and install the necessary packages.
-- cli_file: Contains the CLIs created for running both the SMC and the Forest ReCom methods.
+- cli_files: Contains the CLIs created for running both the SMC and the Forest ReCom methods.
 These were necessary for batching jobs on the HPC.
 - data_processing: Contains the main file used for processing much of the raw data into a format that can be used for the figure scripts.